scran_blocks

 template<typename Size_ , typename Weight_ >

-void compute_weights (size_t num_blocks, const Size_ *sizes, WeightPolicy policy, const VariableWeightParameters &variable, Weight_ *weights)
+void compute_weights (const std::size_t num_blocks, const Size_ *const sizes, const WeightPolicy policy, const VariableWeightParameters &variable, Weight_ *const weights)

 template<typename Weight_ = double, typename Size_ >

-std::vector< Weight_compute_weights (const std::vector< Size_ > &sizes, WeightPolicy policy, const VariableWeightParameters &variable)
+std::vector< Weight_ > compute_weights (const std::vector< Size_ > &sizes, const WeightPolicy policy, const VariableWeightParameters &variable)

 Detailed Description